proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

 Player weapon handling is implemented in proofps_dd::WeaponHandling class.
-Similar to physics, weapon actions are executed on server side for all players, therefore cheating is not possible by a client by locally modifying weapon files or trying to switch to an unavailable weapon, since even weapon switch action is executed on server side, only after basic checks such as weapon availability for the given player pass.
+Similar to physics, weapon actions are executed on server side for all players, therefore cheating is not possible by a client by locally modifying weapon files or trying to switch to an unavailable weapon, since even the weapon switch action is executed on server side, only after basic checks such as weapon availability for the given player pass.